OpenSenseNova/SenseNova-SI/README.md

 ### Evaluation

 To reproduce the benchmark results above, please refer to [EASI](https://github.com/EvolvingLMMs-Lab/EASI) to evaluate SenseNova-SI on mainstream spatial intelligence benchmarks.

-## What's next?

-We will release the accompanying technical report shortly.
-Please stay tuned!